d-khan/facultyinstitute/Assignment1.md

 a.
 Which ethnic or racial groups at your institution experience relatively lower success rates in your courses?

+> Multi-ethnic, Black/African-American, and Latinx groups.

 b.
 Why do you think this pattern exists?

+> Probably due to systemic barriers to these groups.

 c.
 Do you know of any systemic barriers impacting course success for these student groups?

+> Possibly due to financial constraints, family responsibilities, limited support from teachers, peer pressure, and systemic discrimination, some students may underperform.
+It would be beneficial for teachers to gather information from these underperforming students to help develop new strategies and plans that better support them.

 ## Question 17